How I Practice

 Over time, I have found that specific frameworks work well to conceptualise behaviours, habits, and ways of being.
 While I tailor my approach to your unique needs, I often draw from:

-• Compassion Focused Therapy (CFT): Understanding how we oscillate between "threat" and "drive" systems, and learning to cultivate a "soothing" system to reduce self-criticism.
+• Compassion Focused Therapy (CFT): Understanding how we oscillate between threat and drive systems, and learning to cultivate a soothing system to reduce self-criticism.

-• Transactional Analysis (TA) & Ego States: Analysing how we communicate and which "state" (Parent, Adult, or Child) we are operating from in our relationships.
+• Transactional Analysis (TA) & Ego States: Analysing how we communicate and which state (Parent, Adult, or Child) we are operating from in our relationships.

 A chart titled "The 8 C's and 5 P's of Self in IFS" displays key qualities.
 The top section outlines "The 8 C's": Compassion, Curiosity, Courage, and Clarity, each paired with related qualities: Creativity, Connected, Confidence, and Calm.
 The bottom section shows "The 5 P's": Perspective, Patience, Presence, Playfulness, and Persistence, with a star in the center connecting them.